5.6.2 Independent Contractors, Professionals, and ConsultantsCertain individuals who operate their own businesses

 C: The individual is customarily engaged in an independently established trade, occupation or business of the same nature as the work performed.

 If any one of the ABC test elements is missing, the individual must be classified as an employee.
-Because musicians, wedding coordiinators or parish event planners are engaged in regular parish activities, they may be considered independent contractors only if, aside from performing services for the parish, they have active careers as musicians, wedding coordinators or event planners and routinely serve multiple clients.
+Because musicians, wedding coordinators or parish event planners are engaged in regular parish activities, they may be considered independent contractors only if, aside from performing services for the parish, they have active careers as musicians, wedding coordinators or event planners and routinely serve multiple clients.
 If such employees are paid on a "piece rate" or "flat fee" basis, review the Flat Rate Guidelines and consult with the Human Resources Department on the proper manner of payment and timekeeping.
 Piece rate and flat fee employees are generally non-exempt and all wage and hour rules that apply to non-exempt workers apply to them, including providing paid rest and unpaid meal breaks, sick pay and overtime.